MoonPoet/xaprb-src/content/blog/should-distributed-company-hold-all-team-meetings.md

   After a few of these experiences, they learned, and it was widely discussed.
   So people traveling from far away would travel early, arrive at the destination a few days in advance,^[There were advantages to this; there were always logistical challenges (the promised wifi didn't exist, etc).] and get acclimated.
   But even with a few days extra, most people didn't really recover, and spent much of the week half-dazed, missing meetings, falling asleep.
+  Then, they'd travel back home again, and lose another week of productivity.
+  (By the way, the personal cost of all this is very high too; jet lag literally kills people.)
 - **Travel and Visas.**
   When you're traveling from far-flung places to America, you have to start planning many months in advance.
   But visas don't just appear.